gammapy/gammapy/docs/spectrum/index.rst

 * Line 26    : Instantiate `~gammapy.spectrum.SpectrumAnalysis`
 * Line 29    : Write OGIP data to disk

-At this point one could in principle perform a fit using the standard `Sherpa session interface <http://cxc.harvard.edu/sherpa/threads/pha_intro/>`__.
-Note that writing the OGIP files to disk is only one option, the `~gammapy.spectrum.SpectrumAnalysis` class also has options to process e.g. counts vectors and IRFs in memory.
+At this point one could in principle perform a fit with spectra fitting tools like XSPEC or Sherpa.
+Also, note that writing the OGIP files to disk is only one option, the `~gammapy.spectrum.SpectrumAnalysis` class also has the functionality to process e.g. counts vectors and IRFs in memory.

 Running a Sherpa fit
 ^^^^^^^^^^^^^^^^^^^^